aparajitob/research-website/README.md

-Aparajito Bhattacharya is an Astronomer, with experience promoting Diversity, Equity, and Inclusion in STEM
+Aparajito Bhattacharya is an Astronomer, with experience promoting Diversity, Equity, and Inclusion in STEM.